replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 If you manage multiple applications with the admin console, data from all applications that support backups is included in a full backup.
 Each application must include a manifest file with `kind: Backup` and `apiVersion: velero.io/v1`, which you can check for in the admin console.

 There are two types of backups:
   * **Full snapshots (Recommended)**: Backs up the admin console and all application data.
-For embedded clusters, this also backs up the Docker registry, which is required for air gapped installations.
+For embedded clusters created with Replicated kURL, this also backs up the Docker registry, which is required for air gapped installations.

   * **Partial snapshots**: Backs up the application volumes and manifest files only.
 See [Create a Partial Backup](snapshots-creating#partial) in _Creating and Scheduling Backups_.